 - Reduces stress on everyone involved.

-- Puts the child at east knowing his or her parents are on the same side.
+- Puts the child at ease knowing his or her parents are on the same side.

 - Develops a greater network of adults the child can depend on.